Why Do Dogs Sleep So Much?

 Are There Any Potential Dangers in Them Sleeping So Much?

 Why do dogs sleep so much?
 Dogs sleep more than any other animal.
 They spend about 16 hours a day sleeping, about 1/3rd of their life.
-Unfortunately, there are many potential dangers from them sleeping so much- they can be vulnerable to diseases like cancer and diabetes and car accidents from being sleepy drivers.
+Unfortunately, there are many potential dangers from sleeping so much- they can be vulnerable to diseases like cancer and diabetes and car accidents from being sleepy drivers.

 Luckily, there are some things that you can do to help your furry friend get a better night’s rest!
 First, try not to disturb your dog while they sleep.